|Guide||♦||15 Triplogs||0 Topics|

 Flatiron's Little Sis

-This strenuous hike offers a lot of the same challenges of reaching Flatiron, similar views, but doesn't require that final, steep push to the top.
+This strenuous hike offers many of the same challenges of reaching Flatiron, similar views but doesn't require that final, steep push to the top.
 Nor does it have the crowds.

-The hike starts out at the Siphon Draw trailhead in Lost Dutchman State Park and follows the same trail up past Siphon Draw.
+The hike starts at the Siphon Draw trailhead in Lost Dutchman State Park and follows the same trail up past Siphon Draw.
 For those who haven't made that hike yet, Randal Schulhauser has posted an excellent description of the hike on the HAZ website.
-Please take the time to read it as it has not only a description of the hike, but also the history of the area.
+Please take the time to read it as it has a description of the hike and the history of the area.
 Also read Joe Bartels' description of hiking to the Flatiron.

-The path to 3845 is surprisingly rather well worn and cairned fairly well.
+The path to 3845 is surprisingly somewhat well worn and cairned reasonably well.
 Just stay on the trail, headed now southwest, and look up to your left.
 That's 3845.
 Some light scrambling's involved, but not anything like what you just went through!
-The path, if you continue southwest, takes you on a spur to an outcropping that you might want to explore.
-The spur starts where there's a line of rock's across the path.
+If you continue southwest, the path takes you on a spur to an outcropping that you might want to explore.
+The spur starts where there's a line of rocks across the path.
 If you go out the spur, come back to this point.
-If you hadn't taken the spur you will make a very hard left and start your ascent to the peak.
-Continue watching for cairns and you'll shortly be on the top.
+If you hadn't taken the spur, you will make a very hard left and start your ascent to the peak.
+Continue watching for cairns, and you'll shortly be on the top.

 Unless you consider the pools at the bottom of the waterfall at Siphon Draw to be a water source, there is none.
 Carry all that you'll need and then some.